 Eggs: Most of the time, eggs are used as a binder, especially when baking, but tofu is a good substitute for things like quiches, omelets or scrambles.
-You can use ground flax seeds (usually 1 Tbs flax meal + 3 Tbs water =1 egg), apple sauce, bananas, sour cream, yogurt, and silken tofu can also be used.
+You can use ground flax seeds (usually 1 Tbs flax meal + 3 Tbs water =1 egg), apple sauce, bananas, vegan sour cream, vegan yogurt, and silken tofu can also be used.
+I’ve also used chia seeds mixed with water.
 Luckily there is Ener-G Egg Replacer, a powder that when mixed with water, gives an egg-like texture and consistency.
 Other brands of egg-replacer powder that work great, too: No Egg, Bob’s Red Mill.

 Milk: See Calcium Page